jbfink/vcforlibraries/slides/04basicconcepts/01_slide.md

 # What version control is good on #

 * text

-# What version control is bad on #

-* things that are not text
+* things which require iterative development

 !SLIDE
 .notes initting? (crosswords metaphor throughout?)